 Be Attuned

 Spend time watching and listening to your child, and be patient with yourself and them.
-You’re learning a new language, and your infant is grappling with being in this big, wide world where their needs aren’t always instantly catered to.
-Although babies’ cries are meant to trigger us to action, try not to panic.
-Take your time to pick out what sort of cry it is or what that facial expression means.
-Just try to rotate through and meet their basic needs: hunger, thirst, warmth, connection, sleep, toileting/hygiene.
+You’re learning a new language, and your infant is navigating a big, wide world where their needs aren’t always instantly catered to.
+Although babies’ cries are meant to trigger a response in us, try not to panic.
+Take your time to identify what kind of cry it is or what that facial expression means.
+Just try to rotate through and meet their basic needs: hunger, thirst, warmth, connection, sleep, toileting, and hygiene.
 It builds a stronger bond every time you successfully meet your child’s needs (even if it initially takes a little while to crack the code).

 Tap into Their Sense of Wonder